 How Can I Prepare for the Heating Season?

-Care should be taken that nothing obstructs a heater’s air intake and that vents and flues are intact and unblocked to avoid the potential of carbon monoxide (CO) poisoning.
+Care should be taken that nothing obstructs a heater’s air intake and that vents and flues are intact and unblocked to avoid the potential for carbon monoxide (CO) poisoning.
 Kansas Gas Service recommends customers have a qualified contractor inspect heating and cooling equipment annually and also install and maintain carbon monoxide detectors according to manufacturer’s instructions.
 If you suspect the presence of carbon monoxide, leave the area immediately and call 911.
-Read these helpful tips for avoiding CO in your home.
+Refer to these helpful tips for avoiding CO in your home.

 Save Energy and Money

-You may also sign up for the Average Payment Plan, which reduces the fluctuations in your bill amount each month by spreading your natural gas expenses throughout the year.
+You may also sign up for the Average Payment Plan, which reduces the monthly bill fluctuations by spreading your natural gas expenses throughout the year.

 Most of our meters are located above ground along property lines or in the utility easement.
-Visit the How to Read Your Meter page to learn the basics on meter reading and reporting.
+Visit the How to Read Your Meter page to learn meter reading and reporting basics.